 '''

-production-name ::= a name of a production matching-production ::= a name of a production which matches at the current time
+production-name ::= a name of a production which matches at the current time

 '''

 The whynot command is a useful model debugging tool.
 For each of the named productions passed to it (or all productions if no names are provided) it will print out whether that production in the current model matches the current state or not.
 If it does match, then the instantiation of the production is printed to the command trace and if it does not match then the production is printed to the command trace and the first condition that is unsatisfied at the current time is also printed.